 2 Birds takes place during one bright summer night and follows a group of young teenagers on a journey from innocence to adulthood.
 The main character is a timid boy who has a typical ...
 See full summary »

 "Profoundly humane, reflective and unsentimental..."

-Icelandic screenwriter and director Rúnar Rúnarsson's feature film debut which he wrote, premiered in the Director's Fortnight section at the 64th Cannes International Film Festival in 2011 and was screened in the Another View section at the 46th Karlovy Vary International Film Festival in 2011.
-It was shot on location in Iceland and is an Iceland-Denmark co-production which was produced by producers Skûli Fr.
+Icelandic screenwriter and director Rúnar Rúnarsson's feature film debut which he wrote, premiered in the Directors' Fortnight section at the 64th Cannes International Film Festival in 2011, was screened in the Another View section at the 46th Karlovy Vary International Film Festival in 2011, was shot on location in Iceland and is an Iceland-Denmark co-production which was produced by producers Skûli Fr.
 Malmquist, Þórir S. Sigurjónsson and Egil Dennerline.
-It tells the story about 67-year-old Hannes and his wife Anna who lives in Reykjavik where Hannes has worked as a janitor at a school ever since they left the Vestmannaeyar after the volcano eruption in 1976.
+It tells the story about a 67-year-old man named Hannes and his wife named Anna who lives in Reykjavik, Iceland where Hannes has worked as a janitor at a school ever since they left the Vestmannaeyjar after the volcano eruption in 1976.
 Hannes is retiring from his long-time job as a janitor and finds himself in a new situation.

-This somewhat romantic, somewhat humorous and compassionate story about the realities of life and family relations, is impelled and reinforced by it's cogent narrative structure, subtle character development and the poignant acting performances by Icelandic actor Theódór Jûliusson and Icelandic actress Margrét Helga Jóhannsdóttir.
+This somewhat romantic, somewhat humorous and compassionate story about the realities of life and family relations which is set in the capital city of Iceland and where lives comes closer, is impelled and reinforced by its cogent narrative structure, subtle character development and the poignant acting performances by Icelandic actor Theódór Jûliusson and Icelandic actress Margrét Helga Jóhannsdóttir.
 A profoundly humane, reflective and unsentimental drama which gained, among numerous other awards, the Krzysztof Kieslowski Award for Best Feature Film at the 34th Denver Film Festival in 2011.